 The duties of a Verger are rooted in the earliest days of the Church’s history.
 Today’s Vergers are laypersons who serve the clergy in a ministry of liturgical coordination and welcome.
 It is an appointed volunteer position, serving at the discretion of the Rector.
-Our current Vergers are: Adelaide Few, Dallas Coffield, Gregory Gaar, Walter Hardenstine, Dave Kenyon (Head Verger) and Eric Williams.
+Our current Vergers are: Dallas Coffield, Michael Eachon, Gregory Gaar, Donna Gem, Dave Kenyon (Head Verger) and Eric Williams.

 In addition to their liturgical duties, the vergers of St. Johns are also charged with medical intervention during an emergency.
 Trained to utilize the AED unit, they will take charge of a medical emergency, calling 911 should it be necessary.

 You will recognize our vergers readily as they lead the procession, carry a *Virge, and wear a grey Chimere adorned with the Verger’s Guild and St. John’s embroidered crests.
 Here at St. John’s, our vergers are trained to fill any lay position during the service, if needed, from lector, to acolyte, to chalice bearer.
 One of the most enjoyable aspects of their ministry is sharing the beauty and history of their parish home with visitors and visiting clergy.
 They are always happy to give a tour, take your photo, and introduce you to the clergy and our parishioners.